🧬

 Unique facts and fascinating details

-• They are known for their unique 'smile' when they are happy or excited.
+• They are known for their 'smiling' expression when they are happy or excited.

-• The breed was only officially recognized by the FCI in 2019, making it a relatively new addition to the international stage.
+• The breed was officially recognized by the FCI on a provisional basis in 2008.

 Frequently Asked Questions